Aravinthp66/Stripe-Payment-Integration/readme.txt

    - Run the project in IntelliJ IDEA.
 The server will start.

 6. API Testing with Postman:
    - Use Postman or a similar tool to interact with the RESTful APIs.
-   - Test the CRUD operations for employee data and file storage.

 Note: Ensure you have properly set up your Stripe Dashboard account.